System registration frequently asked questions

 Each year, NESA selects a small number of schools for random inspections to monitor compliance in relation to a very small subset of requirements in section 4 of the NESA registration manual.
 NESA generally conducts the inspections from the end of Term 1 through to the end of Term 3.

-NESA inspectors contact the randomly selected schools and then provide written notice about the time and nature of the inspection, which typically occurs six working days after the call.
+NESA inspectors contact the randomly selected schools and then provide written notice about the time and nature of the inspection, which typically occurs four working days after the call.
 NESA also notifies the Director, High Performance who informs the relevant Director, Educational Leadership.

-Schools that are already part of the NESA cyclical monitoring program are excluded from the random selection process, as are schools that are undergoing external validation in the same term (or in that year, wherever possible).
+Schools that are already part of the NESA curriculum monitoring program are excluded from the random selection process, as are schools that are undergoing external validation in the same term (or in that year, wherever possible).

 Visit the NESA webpage on random inspections for further information.